Paradoxical predictions of liquid curtains with surface tension: Introduction

 Still, one question remains: if the solutions found in B19 for upward-bending curtains are indeed physically meaningless, what \emph{really} happens if liquid is ejected obliquely with $We<1$?

-The present paper gives the answer to this question through an analysis of the simplest setting: that of ideal fluid and almost shearless curtains.
+The present paper offers a possible answer to this question through an analysis of the simplest setting: that of ideal fluid and almost shearless curtains.
 The Weber number is assumed to be close to unity, in which case the phase velocity of the upstream capillary waves is small, so that their dispersion comes into play.
 Since the velocity of dispersive waves is not bounded above, events occurring anywhere in the curtain are immediately sensed near the outlet, thus resolving the conflict with the causality principle.

-Mathematically, the asymptotic equation governing curtains with $We\approx 1$ is not hyperbolic: it involves a first-order time derivative and a third-order spatial derivative (similarly to the Korteweg--de Vries equation for gravity-capillary waves in shallow water).
+Mathematically, the asymptotic limit $We\approx 1$ invalidates all of the existing models of oblique liquid curtains \citep[including][]{KellerWeitz57,FinnicumWeinsteinRuschak93,Benilov19}: the leading-order terms almost cancel each other, so the previously-discarded next-order terms have to be taken into account (as was done by \cite{Ramos03} for vertical curtains).
+Once the correct equation for this limit is derived, one can see that it is not hyperbolic: it involves a first-order time derivative and a third-order spatial derivative (similarly to the Korteweg--de Vries equation for gravity-capillary waves in shallow water).
 As a result, the whole notion of characteristics becomes irrelevant.

 The equation derived will be used to examine steady curtains, and it will be shown that some of them do bend upwards and rise until all of the liquid's kinetic energy is used up (and the asymptotic governing equation becomes inapplicable); other curtains rise until they are truncated by a self-intersection.
 There are also solutions describing downward-bending curtains, both infinite and self-intersecting.